 Why do I need a commercial waste collections service?

 Under the Environmental Protection Act 1990 and Duty of Care regulations, all businesses are required to ensure that their waste is contained and disposed of correctly by an authorised waste carrier.
 Alternatively, you may take your own rubbish to a licensed disposal site or tip and pay the required charges.

 PLEASE NOTE: Businesses cannot use the Household Waste Recycling Centres for free waste disposal.

 The cost of commercial waste disposal is not included in business rates and therefore each business must make arrangements to dispose of any waste it generates.

 As part of a local authority, Environmental Services are authorised to carry out this service.
 The council will:

 provide you with a Commercial Waste Agreement; a copy of which must be signed and returned to Environmental Services;

 supply 1,100 litre Eurobin waste containers or commercial waste sacks;

-provide weekly or more frequent collections, depending on your requirements; and
+provide frequent collections at least weekly, depending on your requirements;

 take your waste to a licensed disposal site.